-Our advise for good cyber hygiene for the majority of firms is to run a vulnerability scan on their externally facing infrastructure at least monthly to stay one step ahead of these unpleasant surprises.
+Our advice for good cyber hygiene for most firms is to run a vulnerability scan on their externally facing infrastructure at least monthly to stay one step ahead of these unpleasant surprises.
 Weekly or even daily scans may make more sense for firms with heightened attention to cyber security.
 Similarly, performing monthly scans of internal infrastructure helps maintain good cyber hygiene.

 For web applications, scanning their framework and infrastructure components on a regular basis makes equal sense, but if you’re looking for mistakes in your own code with authenticated scans, a change-based approach makes far more sense.

-If you’re doing vulnerability scans for compliance purposes, particular legislation frequently specify the frequency with which vulnerability scans should be conducted.
+If you’re doing vulnerability scans for compliance purposes, particular legislation frequently specifies the frequency with which vulnerability scans should be conducted.

-For example, PCI DSS mandates that external scans of systems covered by the standard be performed on a quarterly basis.
+For example, PCI DSS mandates that external scans of systems covered by the standard be performed quarterly.

 However, you should consider your scanning strategy carefully, as regulatory guidelines are intended to be a one-size-fits-all guideline that may not apply to your organization.